vleedev/php-openshift/README.md

 ### Yii configuration (runtime)

 * **YII_DB_MIGRATE**: Enable database schema migration at container start up if set to `true` for more detail refer to [Yii2 databse migration](https://www.yiiframework.com/doc/guide/2.0/en/db-migrations).
-* **YII_RBAC_MIGRATE**: Eanble creation/update of your list of static role and permission on your authManager at container start up if set to `true` for more detail refer to [macfly/yii2-rbac-cli](https://github.com/marty-macfly/yii2-rbac-cli).
+* **YII_RBAC_MIGRATE**: Enable creation/update of your list of static roles and permissions on your authManager at container start up if set to `true`.
+For more detail refer to [macfly/yii2-rbac-cli](https://github.com/marty-macfly/yii2-rbac-cli).